 Analysing “the competition” is a tried and tested method for developing strategy.
 But what do you do when the discussion turns bland and unfocused?
 Here’s a trick to sharpen your strategic team’s competitive instincts.
-It will get them producing more combative and innovative strategies to win customers from your competitors.
+Use rivalry.
+It will get them producing more successful and innovative strategies to win customers from your competitors.

 Let me illustrate with an example from the finance industry.

 I’d been asked to facilitate a strategy workshop for one of Australia’s banks.
 I’ll call it Claremont Bank.
 Discussion turned to “the competition” and I found the analysis to be nebulous.
 Wrapped together were the features of all the other banks as the managers flipflopped in their comments from one bank to another.
 It appeared to me that discussion wasn’t pointing to any decisive ways in which Claremont Bank could achieve a competitive edge.
 I needed something to sharpen executive awareness and the group’s deliberations.

 Discussing “the competition” is a good starting point.
 But, in addition, drop down a level to focus on an individual business as your rival and comparison.
 This may be your nearest competitor if you’re the market leader or the market leader if you’re a follower.

 Claremont Bank wasn’t the market leader and chose one of Australia’s “big four” banks – Commonwealth, ANZ, Westpac and National Australia Bank – as its rival.
 I’ll call it Big Four here.
 While Big Four was not the largest of Australia’s banks, it was the nearest competitor in its product range and targeted customer which in this case was “family-owned farms.”
 The next steps involved stripping down the competitiveness of Claremont Bank and Big Four – a bit like dismantling a car.